From restaurants and retail to museums and murals, commemorate Black women who've made an impact on history, the nation

 National Museum of Women in the Arts

 Housed in an old masonic temple famed for its Renaissance Revival style, the National Museum of Women in the Arts is the world’s only museum solely dedicated to celebrating women’s achievements in the visual, performing and literary arts.
 Featured works include abstract pieces by Alma Thomas, sculptures exploring race and gender by Chakaia Booker and Sonya Clark, and paintings by Baltimore-based Amy Sherald, whose strong portrayals of African American women led to her painting the first individual portrait of Michelle Obama (purchased by the National Portrait Gallery).
-The National Museum of Women in the Arts is closed for renovations through the fall of 2023.
-However, you can still explore a wealth of virtual resources from the museum.
+A recent renovation has only added and enhanced the wonderful offerings at this only-in-DC museum.
+Enlarged gallery spaces make for more art, both in quantity and variety.
+A studio workshop has also been added, where visitors can learn and create their own art.

 The Mary McLeod Bethune Council House

 Mary McLeod Bethune was a prominent civil rights activist and organizer who stood up against racial and gender discrimination.
 The Mary McLeod Bethune Council House, situated near Logan Circle, is where the national political leader founded the National Council of Negro Women.
 Her home is now a National Historic Site where interpreters share stories of her life and legacy.
 Across town in Capitol Hill, you can also visit a statue dedicated in her honor.

 Mary Church Terrell House